bramtayl/LightQuery.jl/test/src/index.md

 ```

 I encourage you to collect after Grouping.
 This will not use much additional
-data, it will only store the keys locations of the groups.
+data, it will only store the keys and locations of the groups.
 Grouping is a little
 different from dplyr; each group is a pair from key to sub-data-frame:

 ```jldoctest dplyr